movitto/rjr/README.md

 Note some transports require additional dependencies, see rjr.gemspec for more info.

 ### Intro ###
+RJR is currently built ontop of [eventmachine](http://eventmachine.rubyforge.org/) and [json](https://github.com/flori/json), any dependencies of those are needed to run rjr.

 To install rjr simply run:
     gem install rjr